-- 1. In the case of documented medical reasons, pregnancy, and new mothers - 2.
-If a student is called into active duty for the military. - 3.
-In the case of documented pregnancy and new mothers
+- 1. In the case of documented medical reasons, pregnancy, and new mothers. - 2.
+If a student is called into active duty for the military.

 These are the only times leave of absences are granted.

 In order to be placed on LOA, the student must: